GijsPost/ng-qrgen/projects/ng-qrgen/README.md

     };
 }
 ```

-* `value`: The value to be parsed as a QR code.
-Can be an url or any string.
 * `version`: The QR code version (1-40), higher means more black squares.
 * `type`: Image, Canvas, or Svg.
 * `imageType`: If you chose Image at `type`, determine which image type to use: Png, Jpeg, or Webp.